aupsychology/aupsychology.github.io/stats2workbook/06-FreeAssignment2_ggplot.md

 &nbsp;

-**Step 5** Now create two histograms for the aggressiveness variables for the younger faces.
+**Step 6** Now create two histograms for the aggressiveness variables for the younger faces.
 The only difference is that instead of using the data frame "face.of", you should use the data frame "face.yf".

-Question 2: What pattern do you see with the two histograms of younger adult faces?
+4. What pattern do you see with the two histograms of younger adult faces?
 Do the ratings appear to be similar to the ratings for older adult faces?

-&nbsp;

 &nbsp;